 Please note that there goes a story of a ghost of the Gata loops, please don’t pollute the environment in the name of the ghosts or superstitions and do not throw plastic bottles in the offering to them.
 Even if you are superstitious, offer the water and keep the bottle with yourself.

 Nakee La | Altitude: 4740 Mtrs

-Next place on the list in this Manali Leh travel guide is the third of the five passes that comes on the Manali – Leh Highway, Nakee La Pass.
-You will not find any soul, food, accommodation or fuel or even trees here 🙂 … The place is totally deserted.
+Next place on the list in this Manali Leh travel guide is the third of the five passes that come on the Manali – Leh Highway, Nakee La Pass.
+You will not find any soul, food, accommodation or fuel, or even trees here.
+The place is deserted.

-There are few short cuts around Nakee La of dirt roads, I will strongly advice not to take any of the short cuts because I have seen many car loosing control especially when getting down and loosing tractions or burning brakes.
+There are few short cuts around Nakee La of dirt roads, I will strongly advise not to take any of the short cuts because I have seen many cars losing control especially when getting down and losing tractions or burning brakes.